Conscription of cadets

 Rebranding and modernising

 By the 1980s overall memberships were declining.
 Children and teenagers had more leisure choices.
 Youth organisations remained convinced that youth development mattered, yet their methods no longer captured or held as many recruits.
 Some, like the Young Women’s Christian Association (YWCA), moved into personal development programmes and social justice.
-For example from the late 1970s it ran self-defence classes for girls.
+From the late 1970s, the YWCA ran self-defence classes for girls.

-In the first decade of the 2000s the Boys’ and Girls’ brigades introduced more casual options, which were popular.
-The Boys’ Brigade partly rebranded under the name ICONZ Adventure in 2004.
+In the first decade of the 21st century the Boys’ and Girls’ brigades introduced more casual options, which were popular.
+In 2004 the Boys’ Brigade partly rebranded itself as ICONZ Adventure.
 This offered adventure-based activities after school or on weekends for 8 to 11 year olds.
-Uniforms consisedt of a T-shirt and a baseball cap – a far cry from traditional Boys’ Brigade formal uniform.
-The Girls’ Brigade followed by introducing their new programme, iconz4girlz, in 2009.
+Uniforms consisted of a T-shirt and a baseball cap – a far cry from traditional Boys’ Brigade formal uniform.
+The Girls’ Brigade followed by introducing iconz4girlz in 2009.

-In 1999 the Girl Guides changed their name to Guides New Zealand, and in 2007 changed it again to GirlGuiding New Zealand.
-In 2010 marketing for the Guides and Scouts focused on adventure and personal development.
-Similarly the Young Men’s Christian Association (YMCA) focused more on values of caring, responsibility, respect and honesty, and accepted people regardless of their beliefs.
+The Girl Guides changed their name to Guides New Zealand in 1999, and to GirlGuiding New Zealand in 2007.
+In the 21st century marketing for the Guides and Scouts focused on adventure and personal development.
+Similarly, the Young Men’s Christian Association (YMCA) focused more on values of caring, responsibility, respect and honesty, and accepted people regardless of their beliefs.